Acharyaniyam/autocomplete-program/README.md

 # Autocomplete Program in C

 ## Overview
 This project is an autocomplete program implemented in C as part of the CS260 Data Structures course.
 The program provides query suggestions based on a knowledge base of words and their associated frequencies.
-Given a list of incomplete queries, the program returns the most frequently encountered words that match the initial characters of each query, similar to autocomplete features in search engines and messaging applications.
+Given a list of incomplete queries, the program returns the most frequently encountered words that match the initial characters of each query, similar to autocomplete features in search engines and messaging applications,

 ## Features
 The program includes the following features: